Very high-energy collective states of partons in fractional quantum Hall liquids: Abstract

 \section{Abstract}

-The low energy physics of fractional quantum Hall (FQH) states -- a paradigm of strongly correlated topological phases of matter -- to a large extent is captured by weakly interacting quasiparticles known as composite fermions (CFs).
-In this paper, based on numerical simulations and effective field theory, we argue that some \emph{high energy} states in the FQH spectra necessitate a different description based on \emph{parton} quasiparticles.
-We show that Jain states at filling factor $\nu{=}n/(2pn\pm1)$ with integers $n,p{\geq}2$, support two kinds of collective modes: in addition to the well-known Girvin-MacDonald-Platzman (GMP) mode, they host a high energy collective mode, which we interpret as the GMP mode of partons.
+The low-energy physics of fractional quantum Hall (FQH) states -- a paradigm of strongly correlated topological phases of matter -- to a large extent is captured by weakly interacting quasiparticles known as composite fermions.
+In this paper, based on numerical simulations and effective field theory, we argue that some \emph{high-energy} states in the FQH spectra necessitate a different description based on \emph{parton} quasiparticles.
+We show that Jain states at filling factor $\nu{=}n/(2pn{\pm}1)$ with integers $n,p{\geq}2$ support two kinds of collective modes: In addition to the well-known Girvin-MacDonald-Platzman (GMP) mode, they host a high-energy collective mode, which we interpret as the GMP mode of partons.
 We elucidate observable signatures of the parton mode in the dynamics following a geometric quench.
 We construct a microscopic wave function for the parton mode, and demonstrate agreement between its variational energy and exact diagonalization.
 Using the parton construction, we derive a field theory of the Jain states and show that the previously proposed effective theories follow from our approach.
-Our results point to partons being ``real'' quasiparticles which, in a way reminiscent of quarks, only become observable at sufficiently high energies.
+Our results point to partons being ``real'' quasiparticles which, in a way reminiscent of quarks, become observable only at sufficiently high energies.